November 14, 2018

 In the Workfront 2018–2019 State of Work survey, 56% of workers said a lack of communication is the most common source of conflict with other departments or teams.
 With the right collaboration tools, your team members can share all of their new, innovative ideas with anyone in the company.
 They can easily keep up with a project’s latest direction and priorities, and any problems that pop up will take minutes to resolve instead of days.

 The State of Work report also shows emails and pointless meetings top the list of things that cripple productivity.
 Think of the last time you had to schedule or attend a meeting just to put out one small fire.
 If everyone involved could see project details in real time and share their opinions from wherever they happened to be, there would be no need for unnecessary meetings and long, confusing email chains.

 2. Reduces Emails and Meetings

 Only 29% of projects are usually successful—meaning they are completed on time and on budget.
 Loyola University Maryland now consistently achieves an 80% success rate.
 They implemented the Workfront work management system in 2009 and say it has helped them increase project transparency, accountability, efficiency, and collaboration.

 Communicating across an entire campus comes with unique challenges.
 Each department has its own priorities and schedules, but with Workfront, Loyola staff and administrators have seen more efficient meetings and a 30–35% reduction in team email.
-Team members are able to quickly log into the cloud-based software on their desktops, or the collaboration app, and look for documents or provide feedback on various projects.
+Team members are able to quickly log into the cloud-based project management software on their desktops, or the collaboration app, and look for documents or provide feedback on various projects.